cogent3/cogent3/doc/cookbook/annotation_db.rst

     seq1.annotation_db = anno_db
     seq1.annotation_db

-Loading ``AnnotationDb`` and sequence data using the ``load_seq()`` function
+Loading an ``AnnotationDb`` and ``Sequence`` using the ``load_seq()`` function
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 For a single sequence Genbank file
 ++++++++++++++++++++++++++++++++++

 Loading a sequence from a Genbank file will automatically create a database instance containing all features present in the file.
 This database instance will be bound to the ``Sequence`` instance via the ``.annotation_db`` attribute, accessing this attribute displays a representation of the bound annotations.

 .. jupyter-execute::
     :raises: